networknt/light-doc/content/en/style/light-rest-4j/swagger-security.md

 enableVerifyJwt is true.
 It does further scope verification if enableVerifyScope is true against swagger specification.

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
 To have a security configuration file for different frameworks, a new swagger-security.yml with the same content has been introduced.
 The security.yml is still loaded if swagger-security.yml doesn't exist for backward compatibility.

 Here is an example of swagger-security.yml